-Cornmeal is often used to dust baking surfaces for bread and pizza to prevent sticking and provide texture.
+Cornmeal is often used to dust baking surfaces when making bread and pizza to prevent sticking and provide texture.
 Cornmeal is also used as an ingredient in batters for deep-frying, as it offers exceptional flavor and texture.
 Perhaps one of the most common uses for cornmeal is as the main ingredient in cornbread, a popular dish in the Southern United States.
 Cornmeal comes in several varieties depending on the type of corn used, including white, yellow, and blue.

-Grits are a type of cornmeal mush that originated with Native Americans and is still widely consumed across the Southern United States today.
+Grits is a type of cornmeal mush that originated with Native Americans and is still widely consumed across the Southern United States today.
 Grits are most commonly served as breakfast or a side dish to other meals.
-Similar to cornmeal, grits are made from dried and ground corn, but are usually a coarser grind.
+Similar to cornmeal, grits are made from dried and ground corn but are usually a coarser grind.
 Grits are often made from hominy, which is corn treated with lime—or another alkaline product—to remove the hull.
 The corn used to make grits is often referred to as "dent" because of the indentation found in each corn kernel after it has dried.
 This variety of corn contains a soft starch, which cooks up smooth and creamy.
 Grits are often served seasoned with cheese and other savory ingredients such as bacon, crab, or shrimp.

 Several varieties of grits can be found on grocery store shelves, including stone ground or instant.
 Stone ground grits are whole grain and retain the germ and all of its nutrients.
 Stone ground grits have a longer cooking time of around 45 minutes, compared to the 5 to 10 minutes it takes to cook instant grits, which are further processed and partially cooked before drying.
 Instant grits have a lower nutrient content than stone ground grits.